Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution

 The aforementioned methods aim to achieve high PSNR and SSIM~\cite{wang2004image} values.
-However, these criteria usually causes heavy over-smoothed edges and artifacts.
+However, these criteria usually cause heavy over-smoothed edges and artifacts.
 Images generated by these MSE-based SR methods lose various high-frequency details and have a bad perceptual quality.
-To generate more photo-realistic images, Ledig et al. firstly introduced generative adversarial network into image super-resolution, called SRGAN~\cite{ledig2017photo}.
+To generate more photo-realistic images, Ledig \emph{et al.}~\cite{ledig2017photo} firstly introduced generative adversarial network into image super-resolution, called SRGAN.
 SRGAN combined a perceptual loss and an adversarial loss to improve the reality of generated images.
 But some visually implausible artifacts still could be found in some generated images.
-To reduce the artifacts, EnhanceNet~\cite{sajjadi2017enhancenet} combined a pixel-wise loss in the image space, a perceptual loss in the feature space, a texture matching loss~\cite{gatys2016image} and an adversarial loss.
+To reduce the artifacts, EnhanceNet~\cite{sajjadi2017enhancenet} combined a pixel-wise loss in the image space, a perceptual loss in the feature space, a texture matching loss and an adversarial loss.
 The contextual loss~\cite{mechrez2018maintaining} was a kind of perceptual loss to make the generated images as similar as possible to ground-truth images.
-Yan \emph{et al.}~\cite{8705363} firstly trained a novel full-reference image quality assessment (FR-IQA) approach for SISR, then employed the proposed loss function (SR-IQA) to train their SR network which contains their proposed highway unit.
-In addition, they also integrate SR-IQA loss to the GAN-based SR method to achieve better results for both accuracy and perceptual quality.
-Dahl \emph{et al.}~\cite{dahl2017pixel} proposed a pixel recursive super resolution model, an extension of PixelCNNs~\cite{van2016conditional, salimans2017pixelcnn++}, to reconstruct face super-resolution images.
-The contextual loss~\cite{mechrez2018maintaining} was a kind of perceptual loss to make the generated images as similar as possible to ground truth images.
-Cheon \emph{et al.}~\cite{cheon2018generative} creatively utilized DCT transformation to make the generated images closer to the ground truth images in the frequency domain, reducing blurry-edge effects due to pixel loss.
-Based on SRGAN, ESRGAN~\cite{wang2018esrgan} $\RN{1}$) substituted the standard residual block with a residual-in-residual dense block, $\RN{2})$ removed batch normalization layers, $\RN{3})$ utilized VGG feature before activated as perceptual loss, and $\RN{4})$ replaced the standard discriminator with Relativistic Discriminator proposed in RaGAN~\cite{jolicoeur2018relativistic}.
-In addition, ESRGAN used network interpolation to balance the MSE loss and perceptual quality.
+Yan \emph{et al.}~\cite{yan2019deep} firstly trained a novel full-reference image quality assessment (FR-IQA) approach for SISR, then employed the proposed loss function (SR-IQA) to train their SR network which contains their proposed highway unit.
+In addition, they also integrated SR-IQA loss to the GAN-based SR method to achieve better results for both accuracy and perceptual quality.
+Based on SRGAN, ESRGAN~\cite{wang2018esrgan} $\RN{1}$) substituted the standard residual block with a residual-in-residual dense block, $\RN{2})$ removed batch normalization layers, $\RN{3})$ utilized VGG feature before activated as perceptual loss, and $\RN{4})$ replaced the standard discriminator with Relativistic Discriminator proposed in RaGAN~\cite{jolicoeur-martineau2018}.
 Noteworthily, ESRGAN won the first place in the 2018 PIRM Challenge on Perceptual Image Super-Resolution~\cite{blau20182018}, which pursued the high perceptual-quality images.
 RankSRGAN~\cite{zhang2019ranksrgan} firstly trained a ranker to learn the behavior of perceptual metrics and then introduced a rank-content loss to optimize the perceptual quality.